Review: ‘The Outrun,’ starring Saoirse Ronan, Paapa Essiedu, Nabil Elouahabi, Izuka Hoyle, Lauren Lyle, Saskia Reeves and Stephen Dillane

 The male partner in the couple got food poisoning from eating the mushrooms.
 His food poisoning was so severe that he needed hospital treatment.
 And describing it all these years later, he says it felt like a near-death experience.
 Because of this health scare, the couple decided to have a child together.

 Artie or Arthur is a fairly quiet child who can occasionally be seen eavesdropping on some of his parents’ arguments.
-They seem to be aware that he listens in on them talking because they sometimes lower their voice when they say things they don’t want their son to hear.
+They seem to be aware that he listens in on them talking because they sometimes lower their voices when they say things they don’t want their son to hear.
 And the man in the couple thinks that Artie is a little strange, but when he talks about it with his partner, this father often over-compensates by raising his voice to praise Artie in case the child can hear nearby.

 In the beginning of the movie, the man tells his partner about a recent trip to a grocery store, where he wanted to buy aubergines to cook for their son.
 He saw a grocery store employee with a large stock of aubergines and asked her if any were available to buy.
-She says no, because another employee who recently got infected with COVID-19 could have handled this produce, and the store is investigating to find out if the aubergines would be safe to sell.
+She said no, because another employee who recently got infected with COVID-19 could have handled this produce, and the store is investigating to find out if the aubergines would be safe to sell.

 The man in the relationship practically brags with glee about how he verbally abused this grocery store employee when she declined to take £1,000 that he offered to get her to give him one of the aubergines.
 He says that he called this employee a “big-nosed prick” and a “fucking loser.”
 And to further demean her, he also said: “This is the reason why you’re stuck in this shitty job, and I’ve got an E-Class [Mercedes] Benz waiting for me outside!”
 He also said that he dropped all of his groceries on the floor and then walked out.